-VISITNG the SCHOOL
+VISITING the SCHOOL

-- During times such as a pandemic, visitors will be limited and adherence will be given to protocols that are in place at the time. - All visitors and volunteers must sign in at the school office upon arrival and sign out when leaving. - Unaccompanied siblings who are not registered students of Holy Rosary Catholic School are not permitted on campus during school hours without prior scheduling and permission given by the Principal. - Pets are not allowed on campus unless preauthorized and permission given by the Principal.
+- · All visitors and volunteers must sign in at the school office upon arrival and sign out when leaving. - · Unaccompanied siblings who are not registered students of St. Vincent Ferrer School are not permitted on campus during school hours without prior scheduling. - · Pets are not allowed on campus unless preauthorized.